-Clinical Guideline Recommendation(s) recommended for the 2012-2013 influenza season.
-Influenza vaccination of persons with a history of ogg allergy Influenza vaccination of persons with a history of egg allergy All currently available influenza vaccines are prepared by inoculation of virus into chicken eggs.
-Persons with a history of egg allergy who have experienced only hives after exposure to egg should receive influenza vaccine, with the following additional safety measures: TIV rather than LAIV should be used.
-Vaccine should be administered by a health care provider familiar with the potential manifestations of egg allergy.
-Vaccine recipients should be observed for ≥30 minutes for signs of a reaction after administration of each vaccine dose.
-Persons with reactions to egg involving angioedema, respiratory distress, lightheadedness, or recurrent emesis; or who required epinephrine or another emergency medical intervention, particularly those that occurred immediately or within a short time (minutes to hours) after egg exposure, are more likely to have a serious systemic or anaphylactic reaction upon reexposure to egg proteins.
-Before receipt of vaccine, such persons should be referred to a physician with expertise in the management of allergic conditions for further risk assessment, All vaccines should be administered in settings in which personnel and equipment for rapid recognition and treatment of anaphylaxis are available.
+Recommendation(s) recommended for the 2012-2013 influenza season.
+Influenza vaccination of persons with a history of equivalence All currently available influenza vaccines are prepared by inoculation of virus into chicken eggs. • Persons with a history of egg allergy who have experienced only hives after exposure to egg should receive influenza vaccine, with the \sim TIV rather than LAIV should be used Vaccine should be administered by a health care provider familiar with the potential manifestations of egg allergy.
+Vaccine recipients should be observed for ≥30 minutes for Signs of a reaction after auministration of each vaccine dose.
+Persons with reactions to eag involving apgioedema, respiratory distress, lightheadedness, or recurrent emesis; or who required epinephrine or another emergency medical intervention, particularly those that occurred immediately or within a short time (minutes to hours) after egg exposure, are more likely to have a serious systemic or of vaccine, such persons should be referred to a physician with expertise in the management of allergic conditions for further risk assessment, All vaccines should be administered in settings in which personnel and aguinment for rapid reasonition and treatment of anothelavia are available.
 Some persons who report allergy to egg might not be egg-allergic.
 Those who are able to eat lightly cooked egg (e.g., scrambled egg) without reaction are unlikely to be allergic.
 Egg-allergic persons might tolerate egg in baked products (e.g., bread or cake).
-Tolerance to egg- containing foods does not exclude the possibility of egg allergy.
-Egg allergy can be confirmed by a consistent medical history of adverse reactions to eggs and egg-containing foods, plus skin and/or blood testing for immunoglobulin E antibodies to egg proteins.
-Previous severe allergic reaction to influenza vaccine, regardless of the component suspected to be responsible for the reaction, is a contraindication to future receipt of the vaccine.
-Quadrivalent influenza vaccines All currently available influenza vaccines are trivalent and contain A(H1N1), A(H3N2), and B viral antigens.
+Tolerance to egg containing foods does not exclude the possibility of egg allergy.
+Egg allergy can be confirmed by a consistent medical history of adverse reactions to eggs and egg-containing foods, plus skin and/or blood Previous severe allergic reaction to influenza vaccine, regardless of the component suspected to be responsible for the reaction, is a contraindication to future receipt of the vaccine.
+Quadrivalant influenza vascinas All currently available influenza vaccines are trivalent and contain A(H1N1), A(H3N2), and B viral antigens.
 There are two antigenically distinct lineages of influenza B viruses referred to as Victoria and Yamagata lineages.
-Immunization against B virus strains of one lineage provides limited process protection against strains in the other lineage.
-Recourse of this cross-protection against strains in the other lineage.
-Because of this and the difficulty of predicting which B virus lineage will predominate during a given season, inclusion of a second influenza B vaccine virus strain in seasonal influenza vaccines has been proposed.
-In February 2012, FDA approved a new seasonal quadrivalent LAIV, FluMist Quadrivalent [®] .
-This vaccine currently is not anticipated to be available until the 2013- 2014 influence access at which time it is available to replace the 2014 influenza season, at which time it is expected to replace the currently available seasonal trivalent FluMist® formulation. handle at a transfer of the flat of the fl Inactivated quadrivalent influenza vaccines currently are in
+Infinitualization against b virus strains of one infeage provides infined cross-protection against strains in the other lineage.
+Because of this and the difficulty of predicting which B virus lineage will predominate during a given season, inclusion of a second influenza B vaccine virus strain in seasonal influenza vaccines has been proposed. • III repluary 2012, FDA approved a new seasonal quadrivalent LAIV, FluMist Quadrivalent [®] . • This vaccine currently is not anticipated to be available until the 2013- 2014 inititienza season, at which time it is expected to replace the currently available seasonal trivalent FluMist [®] formulation Inactivated quadrivalent influenza vaccines currently are in